MouseBiteLabs/Game-Boy-MBC1-Cartridge/Technical/README.md

 - The RAM's /WE pin is connected to /WR on the cart edge (pin 3).
 - The RAM's /CE pin requires a bit of explanation, which will be covered in a later section.

-## Battery Management and Data Retention
+## Battery Management and Data Retention Considerations

 Ensuring current coming out of the battery is as minimal as possible while the Game Boy is turned off is crucial for long-lasting save data.
 The higher the current, the lower the battery life!
 But we need to do this without breaking compatibility with normal operation.
 So here are the things we need to keep in mind: